SoglaHash/mod-progression-system-naxx25-60/README_naxx.md

 CONS: Data value of spells is not changed

-## 2 Autobalancer  ✅ ❔
+## 2 Autobalancer  ✅
 Set scaling with autobalancer script.
 Only autobalance creatures in Naxxramas (mapID: 533)

+PROS:

-PROS: Scales all damage and can be tuned with global modifiers
+Scales all damage and can be tuned with global modifiers
-CONS: Hooks apply to all maps and creatures.
-Applies scaling of 1.0f to 99.99% of all combat interactions.

 EZ to tune with config
 ```